 Because jobs for medical assistants are so varied, you can easily maneuver from medical assisting into a wide range of further advancements.
 You could go into medical imaging, surgical technology, or lots of other things, and your experience as a medical assistant will make you a much more qualified candidate that employers will love.

 Dialysis techs can also work in a variety of contexts, and gain lots of valuable healthcare experience.
 Dialysis techs can advance into supervising or chief technician positions, and many go on to become nurses or fill other upper-level healthcare positions.

 And you might as well take the extra step now, instead of later.

-Enroll Now for Summer and Fall Starts!
+Enroll Now for January and February 2019!

 We are currently enrolling for January and February for our Medical Assisting program and our Dialysis Technologist Training Program for Chicago, Blue Island and Naperville.
 If you’d like to learn more, call (312) 236-9000, email firstname.lastname@example.org, or fill out our online form today to receive a brochure and more information.